 Long before smartphones, Japan already had their own version of the mobile web on advanced flip phones.
 Websites were then created for the flip phones’ smaller screens, thus they had to be designed to squeeze content into a minute space.
 This feature has continued to influence the way sites are designed to this day.

-Furthermore, there is a lack of web fonts for non-latin languages such as Chinese and Japanese.
-This is due to the fact that each font requires thousands of characters to be individually designed which means that it would be expensive, time-consuming, and would take a longer time to download.
-Because of this, designers opt to use graphics instead of plain text to display non-standard typefaces.
+Furthermore, there is a lack of web fonts for non-Latin languages such as Chinese and Japanese because each font requires thousands of characters to be individually designed.
+It would be expensive, time-consuming, and would take a longer time to download.
+Thus, designers opt to use graphics instead of plain text to display non-standard typefaces.

 The differences and specificity of the Japanese audience discussed throughout the article can make adapting a website for the Japanese market a lot more challenging than simply translating it.
 Several factors need to be taken into account so as to provide a user-friendly experience through the tools fit for the target market.

 In a nutshell, Japanese websites are quite different in contrast to their western counterparts.
 Some of the unique characteristics of a Japanese web page include densely packed text, busy layout, tiny low-resolution images, cute characters, and the use of flash animation.
-These features that make Japanese websites standout have several different reasons that are linguistic, cultural and technical in nature.
-Thus, localization of websites into Japanese go beyond mere translation.
+These features that make Japanese websites stand out have several different reasons that are linguistic, cultural, and technical in nature.
+Thus, localization of websites into Japanese goes beyond mere translation.
 It requires the expertise of professionals in order to utilize the main web design trends that will make the website meet the needs of the users.

 Learn more about localizing your website for the Japanese audience today by contacting us at Info Cubic Japan.